 1. Get visibility on overlapping tasks by setting dependencies

 You hear it around the office — people are “juggling a lot of balls.”
 What many of these folks don’t realize is that they’re juggling blindfolded.
 When team members handle many projects at once without the right tools, those metaphorical balls are bound to come raining down.
+But is there a simpler method on how to manage multiple projects?
 Teams need tools that grant them a full view of everything in the air and help them prioritize which task they need to get their hands on before it hits the floor.
 That’s where a Gantt chart comes in.

 When you have multiple projects going at once, it’s hard to visualize and prioritize tasks.
 The biggest advantage of using a single Gantt chart while managing multiple projects is that you get to zoom out and see how all your tasks piece together like a puzzle.
 Understanding critical information, such as task order and due dates, helps you prioritize, but sometimes you need to be able to see it to fully digest it.